pgupta56/docs/docs/k8s/index.md

 ## Application Architecture on Kubernetes
 How Application Architecture is comparable to VM as well as Netflix based Microservice

-- Processes on VMs vs Microservice on K8s
+### "Processes on VMs" vs "Microservice on K8s"

 ![Architecture Shift](https://raw.githubusercontent.com/atishch/handbook/master/assets/k8s/compare-traditional-arch.png)

-- Microservice on Netflix on PCF vs K8s
+### "Microservice on PCF with Netflix OSS" vs "Microservice on K8s"

 ![Microservice Architecture](https://raw.githubusercontent.com/atishch/handbook/master/assets/k8s/pcfnetflix-vs-k8s.png)

-- K8s provides Platform resources (Container,Service,Configuration,Volume Mounts,..) as a Service and it can be enabled by calling API and defining **Resource Definition**
+- K8s provides Platform resources (Container,Service,Configuration,Volume Mounts,..) as a Service and it can be enabled by calling API and defining **Object Spec**

-## Resource Definition
+- Benefits of using K8s
+  - Workload Scalability by providing easy Horizontal infrastructure scaling , Auto-scaling
+  - Decoupled microservice architectures by providing Namespace , Service and Pod/Container isolation
+  - Abstraction of Infrastructure by allowing custom **Ingress Controller** and **Load Balancer**
+  - Self Healing Systems
+  - And more...
+DNS management, resource monitoring, Secrets Management , logging and storage orchestration

+## How to provide Object Spec

+- Object Specs are described via a yaml file
+- Each Specs should have apiVersion , type and name along with the desired state Specification
+- Kubernetes takes care of making necessary changes to achieve that desired state
+- An yaml file can be run to create the K8s object via `kubectl apply -f file_name.yaml`
-A sample yaml definition file looks as below
+- A sample yaml  definition file looks as below

 ```yaml
 apiVersion: v1 #K8s API version. (mandatory)